schacon/grack/README.md

 and receive-pack processes with the '--stateless-rpc' option, it does not actually re-implement very much.

-New configuration variable `git_auto_init` may provide you ability to auto init bare repository on-demand.
+Configuration key `git_auto_init` may provide you ability to auto init bare repository on-demand.
+Also configuration with key `git_post_init` you may write your own way to post-initialization, for example to install custom hooks etc. Example **post_init** code:

+	class PostInit
+		def init_repo(path, repo)
+		  Dir.chdir(path) do
+		    # add hook
+		    puts "Trying to install hook..."
+		  end
+		end
+	end

 Dependencies
 ========================